-NOTE: For SEBTS purposes, Fletcher Village, West Oak, and Flaherty Farms fall under this category.
+NOTE: For SEBTS purposes, only Flaherty Farms falls under this category.

 Public Property: Any public property within the campus, immediately adjacent to and accessible from the campus.

 Residential Facilities: Any University owned building on campus that serves as a residence for students.